 There's a troubling narrative in the Agile community that adopting Agile, or orchestrating an Agile Transformation, begins with a cultural change.
-This is a tempting narrative because the resistance we experience feels like resistance to change.
-If people resist change, it's tempting to think that we have a culture that is resistant to change.
-While that could be the case, often times there are real constraints that make change difficult.
-If we want people to be open to change, we have to remove the impediments that make it difficult to change.
+This is a tempting narrative because people often resist change.
+When they do, it's tempting to think that we have a culture that is resistant to change.
+While that could be the case, oftentimes, there are real constraints that make change difficult.
+If we want people to be open to change, we have to remove the impediments that make the goal difficult to achieve. ₩НΥ